This is the Introductory post to a longer article in which I describe why

-A week ago in my favourite bookshop, I found Nassim Nicholas Taleb’s most recent book “Antifragile – Things that gain from disorder“.
+A week ago in my favourite bookshop, I found Nassim Nicholas Taleb’s book “Antifragile – Things that gain from disorder“.

-Now, well into the first 100 pages, I decided to begin writing about it on this blog to discuss some implications that his ideas have for the discpline of Instant Composition Performance (or the art/craft of Improvisation).
-Without knowing yet what the rest of the book has in store, I already feel it will be a rewarding exercise to mirror Taleb’s thoughts on my practice of interdisciplinary improvisation.
+Now, well into the first 100 pages, I decided to begin writing about it on this blog to discuss some implications that his ideas have for the discipline of Instant Composition performance and the art of Improvisation.

 Taleb is interested in complex, multi-layered, self-organizing systems and the question how one can best survive (and even flourish) in such volatile environments.